-The company’s staunch commitment to addressing the crisis and to support vaccines in the workplace may seem counterintuitive to a brand long synonymous with the anti-authoritarian counterculture.
+The company’s staunch commitment to addressing the crisis and supporting vaccines in the workplace may seem counterintuitive to a brand long synonymous with the anti-authoritarian counterculture.

 Dr. Bronner’s isn’t out to necessarily shake its longstanding hippie image, though.
 Its goal is to simply take that ethos mainstream, bridging the worldviews shared by its founder, its current executive team, and its consumers.